 I've been wanting to make such a game for a long time, and every time I tried getting started in other languages I felt "this is not how I'd like to do this".
-But I was also a bit weary from doing it in Haskell - I thought that Haskell Won't work well because of performance problems.
+But I was also a bit weary from doing it in Haskell - I thought that Haskell won't work well because of performance issues.

 Fortunately, Joe Vergas published Dino Rush and the discussion on reddit revealed that There weren't any GC performance issues in his game.